atticoos/gulp-ng-config/README.md

 ### <a id="options.parser"></a>options.parser
 Type: `String` Default value: 'json' Optional

 By default, json file is used to generate the module.
 You can provide yml file to generate the module.
-Just set `parser` to `"yml"`.
+Just set `parser` to `'yml'` or `'yaml'`.
 If your file type is yml and you have not defined `parser`, your file will still be parsed and js be generated correctly.
 For example, you have a `config.yml` file,
 ```yml
 string: my string